Contact Us for a Free Consultation (213) 542-0979

 What you're going to need to do is hire an attorney who has a lot of experience.

-I've been handling cybercrimes since the event of the internet.
-I've been a criminal defense attorney now for almost 30 years in Los Angeles county where my main office is based.
+I've been handling cybercrimes since the internet was born.
+I've also been a criminal defense attorney for almost 30 years in Los Angeles County, where my main office is based.

-However, I've traveled all over the country defending people who are charged with cybercrimes and other computer related offenses.
+However, I've traveled nationwide defending people charged with cybercrimes and other computer-related offenses.

 • lack of criminal intent,